openrisc/mor1kx/README.md

 ## Configuration

-The mor1kx CPU is very configurable to allow your to customize the core to your exact needs.
-The tables explain explain how each parameter can be configure, what the configuration a does and why you might want to use it.
+The mor1kx CPU is very configurable to allow you to customize the core to your exact needs.
+The following tables explain how each parameter can be configure, what the configuration does and why you might want to use it.

-*Note** *Below the *Usage* field is populated to indicate if a certain application such as running Linux requires a setting different than the default value.*
+**Note** *Below the _Usage_ field is populated to indicate if a certain application such as running Linux requires a setting different than the default value.*

 ### Basic parameters